-One change that’s coming into effect from 1 July 2019 is the Protecting Your Super (PYS) package.
+A change that came into effect on 1 July 2019 is the Protecting Your Super (PYS) package.
 This package of reforms is designed to protect superannuation accounts from unnecessary erosion caused by insurance premiums and particular fees.

 - Super accounts with balances under $6,000 that are inactive – i.e. they have not received any contributions, rollovers or other transactions for 16 consecutive months – will be closed.
 The funds will be sent to the Australian Taxation Office (ATO), to allow it to consolidate them with a member’s active account.

-- There will be an annual cap of 3% of the account balance on investment and administration fees, for all accounts with balances less than $6,000.
+- There is now an annual cap of 3% of the account balance on investment and administration fees, for all accounts with balances less than $6,000.

-- Exit fees will be banned, meaning super funds can no longer charge you a fee for moving all or part of your money to a different fund.
+- Exit fees are now banned, meaning super funds can no longer charge you a fee for moving all or part of your money to a different fund.

 - Super accounts with insurance and that are inactive for 16 months will have their insurance cancelled.